 The artist leaves the fate of the rider unclear.
 Nonetheless, in knowing the painting's original title, Past All Surgery, Remington incorporates a component of fatalism and indicates that the fallen cowboy, perhaps beyond any assistance, may be bound to be murdered by the pursuing Plains Indians.Top 10 Most Famous Paintings by Wassily Kandinsky

 The Scout: Friends or Foes? by Frederic Remington

 A solitary Blackfoot Indian leans forward on his horse, gazing across a blanketed landscape at the lights of a distant encampment.
-The figure, the horse's breath, and the glimmering sky create an almost palpable stillness and tension.
+The figure, the horse's breath, and the glimmering light blue sky create an almost palpable stillness and tension within this painting.

 A Mexican Vaquero by Frederic Remington

-An outing to Mexico in 1889 gave Frederic Remington a wealth of firsthand material for paintings and illustrations later created in his New York studio.
-Here Remington portrayed a vaquero, a Mexican horseman similar to the cowboys of the American frontier.
+An outing to Mexico in 1889 gave Frederic Remington a wealth of firsthand materials for his paintings and illustrations that he would later create in his New York studio.

 In April 1887 Remington ventured on a sketching expedition to the Canadian West.
 Traveling to Alberta, he headed north toward Calgary and attempted to portray the Blackfeet along the Bow River.
 He gathered countless artifacts on the outing, and some of them were incorporated into this painting, which he finished in his studio at a later date.

-Inspired by the "cattle wars" of the 1880s and 1890s, where wealthy cattle barons displaced independent homesteaders and small-scale ranchers.
+Inspired by the "cattle wars" of the 1880s and 1890s.
 Frederic Remington's painting delineates the deadly aftermath of a shootout over the blame for unbranded animals.